 Grahame had already read Yeoman's book "Water for Every Farm" which had been written about 10 years earlier and by the early 70s was gaining quite a following.

-His book talked about Clay Soils.
-We bought a 12 ft model of the Yeomans Keyline plough, a Bunyip Shakerator, back in 1974 from his factory in Sydney.
+Once settled in Queensland we bought a 12 ft model of the Yeomans Keyline plough, a Bunyip Shakerator, back in 1974 from his factory in Sydney.

 I used it on my property on the Atherton Tablelands to open up hard red volcanic basalt soil and pull up rocks that seemed to grow from the soil.
 The rocks came to the surface because we made the surface soil softer releasing them.

 The plough had a off centre shaker that helped the deep tines move forward more easily through the soil.
 It improved the pasture on mine and my brother's farm, using it in conjunction with Biodynamic 500 and Seaweed."